shane-jeon/desci-neuroharmony/backend/README.md

    - Ensure all dependencies are installed

 3. **API Errors**

    - Check request format
    - Verify contract interactions
    - Check server logs

+4. **Git Issues**
+   - If you see large file warnings, follow the Git Setup instructions above
+   - Make sure your virtual environment is properly ignored
+   - Use Git LFS for large binary files

 ## Contributing